opencog/sensory/DesignNotes-C.md

 Atomese-like, storable in a graph database, and somewhat easy to introspct.
 I'm not sure, I think that is what MeTTa was supposed to be.
-Yes, straight-up scheme is a lot more readable than Atomese, and so perhaps the idea was a straight-up MeTTa woud also be a lot more readable than Atomese.
+Yes, straight-up scheme is a lot more readable than Atomese, and so perhaps the idea was a straight-up MeTTa would also be a lot more readable than Atomese.
 But its all harder to introspect.

 That is, I could write an IRC echobot in scheme.
 It would be easy: just a very short read-modify-write loop.
-But there's no easy way to introspect this, because there are no attachements, no handles, to perform actions like "disconnect the read from the modify, and insert a filter at that location", because programming languages almost never come with such modifier handles that can be grabbed and manipulated.
+But there's no easy way to introspect this, because there are no attachments, no handles, to perform actions like "disconnect the read from the modify, and insert a filter at that location", because programming languages almost never come with such modifier handles that can be grabbed and manipulated.